 The charge current through the SOL terminal is turned off while the Dingo is displaying this screen.
-If the view is left on the SOLV screen, the charge current will be automatically reconnected after 18-24 minutes.
-This is to prevent battery failure due to lack of charge (failsafe).
+If the view is left on the SOLV screen, the panels will be reconnected when the screen goes to sleep (failsafe).

 6.7 HIST (History display)